-A well-qualified staff provides routine and emergency services for students requiring medical attention.
-Referrals for more serious medical conditions will be made to local clinics and hospitals.
+A highly qualified staff provides routine and emergency services for students requiring medical attention.
+Referrals for chronic or emergency medical conditions will be made to local clinics and hospitals.
 Campus Health Service personnel will assist with insurance billing; however, the student is responsible for charges incurred.